githubixx/ansible-role-etcd/README.md

 ansible-role-etcd
 =================

-This Ansible playbook is used in [Kubernetes the not so hard way with Ansible (at Scaleway) - Part 5 - etcd cluster](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-at-scaleway-part-5/).
+This Ansible playbook is used in [Kubernetes the not so hard way with Ansible - etcd cluster](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-etcd/).
 Have a look there for more information.

 Installes a etcd cluster.
 HINT: This playbook does NOT reload or restart the etcd cluster nodes after the systemd service file was changed!
 This is intentional!
 It would be a very bad idea to restart all etcd nodes at the same time.
 So if the `etcd.service` file has changed restart/reload etcd by hand one node after the other and check log output if the node joined the cluster again afterwards!
 As a side node: The script will issue a `systemctl daemon-reload` after the etcd service file was changed so that at least systemd is aware of the changed file and you don't take care about that.
 So a reboot of a etcd node would also active the new configuration.